 1. Aircraft Leasing & Asset Management

 With global air travel demand rebounding, airlines are expanding their fleets, often opting for leasing over purchasing to maintain flexibility.
-Investment manager Barings has committed over $200 million to acquire 12 aging aircraft and their leases, underscoring confidence in sustained air passenger demand despite tight aircraft supply due to production backlogs.
+Companies like Barings have invested heavily in acquiring aircraft and their leases, anticipating sustained passenger demand despite production backlogs.

 2. Maintenance, Repair & Overhaul (MRO) Facilities